zaynaib/geocoder/README.md

 - geocoding.ipynb

     This is a notebook takes an address from *oemc.csv* and finds the zipcode of each address using *cook_locations.csv*.

     OUTPUT FILES : geocoded_batches

-geocoded_batches
+- geocoded_batches_analysis

-These rows are oemc rows that are geocoded.
-Meaning that they have a set of zipcodes attached.
-There will be a set of 30 batches total.
+Exploratory data anaylsis of zipcodes that were geocoded from oemc dataset.